programminghistorian/jekyll/lessons/vector-layers-qgis.md

 {% include figure.html src="../images/pei10.png" caption="Figure 10" %}

--   Your cursor now appears as a crosshair – point the crosshair at Charlottetown (if you don’t happen to know PEI’s geography, you can cheat by adding on the PEI\_placenames layer) keeping it within the modern day coastline, and click (digitization is always a compromise between accuracy and functionality; depending on the quality of the
+-   Your cursor now appears as a crosshair – point the crosshair at Charlottetown (if you don't happen to know PEI's geography, you can cheat by adding on the PEI\_placenames layer) keeping it within the modern day coastline, and click (digitization is always a compromise between accuracy and functionality; depending on the quality of the